luyadev/luya.io/docs/guide/ngrest/model.md

 ## Override ngRestFind

-In order to customize the grid list query to hide (or join) data from the grid list view you can override the `\luya\admin\ngrest\base\NgRestModel::ngRestFind()` public static method.
+In order to customize the grid list query to hide (or join) data from the grid list view you can override the <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestFind" /> public static method.
 This method will be called to retrieve all your data, e.g. we want to list all news entries which have the status `is_archived` and not 1 (represents an archived news message) than you could override the ngRestFind method as followed:

 ```php
 public static function ngRestFind()